mbbx6spp/straitjacket/README.md

 * printing to the screen
 * changing an original value provided to the function

-Obviously, functions can do more than basic arithmetic operations.
+Of course, functions can do more than basic arithmetic operations.
 They can:

 * return another function
 * transform immutable data, returning a new value
-* transform actions to other actions, which in and of itself is pure--so long as no action is never invoked

 Here are the only inviolable constraints for functions.
 Functions: